Undergraduate Degree in Civil Engineering

 Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate civil engineering program will demonstrate achievement in the following areas:

 - Our graduates will take on leadership roles in the field of civil engineering, as demonstrated through career advancement as well as service and professional society activity.

 - Our graduates will pursue continuing education opportunities.

-To achieve these objectives, the department has outlined the following program outcomes:
+To achieve these objectives, the department has outlined the following student outcomes: